mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 For simplicity, we use a built-in Python `list` for our stack, remembering to always push and pop from the end.
 We also utilize a Python `dict` as a lookup for our closing brackets $-$ whenever we see a closing bracket, we can quickly look up its corresponding open bracket.

 We keep track of two cases where we can exit the `for` loop and declare that the string is invalid: 1) if we come across a closing bracket and the stack is empty, and 2) if the last open bracket doesn't match our closing bracket.
 The final check is to ensure the stack is empty once we've made it through the string.
-If it's empty, then the string has passed all checks and is valid code.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/parentheses2.png" height="70%" width="70%">
 </center>

 Let's try a slightly tougher variation of this question.
 In [**LC 1249:** Minimum Remove to Make Valid Parentheses](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/), rather than output a simple "yes/no" boolean for whether the string is valid, **we need to _make_ the string valid by removing the misplaced brackets.** The strings will also contain a mixture of letters and brackets, but as a minor concession, we only have to deal with parentheses.
-In the image above, you can see the number of brackets we'd need to remove to make each string valid.
+In the image above, we need to remove the red brackets to make each string valid.

 Here's how we'd do it.
 At a high level, we'll move through the string, adding to the stack when we see an open bracket and removing from the stack when we see a closing bracket.
 If we encounter a closing bracket with no open bracket, we immediately remove it $-$ there's no open bracket later on that could match this closed bracket.
 Once we've gone through the string, we remove all remaining open brackets, since they had no matching closing brackets.